mei-friend/mei-friend.github.io/_docs/advanced/contributing.md

     <figcaption class="figure-caption">Raising an issue on GitHub allows you to file a bug report, to request a new feature, or to make a contribution to the list of publically available repertoire.</figcaption>
 </figure>

-For more information, please refer to the [CONTRIBUTING](https://github.com/mei-friend/mei-friend/blob/develop/CONTRIBUTING.md) page.
+For detailed information, please refer to the [CONTRIBUTING](https://github.com/mei-friend/mei-friend/blob/develop/CONTRIBUTING.md) page.

 # Code of conduct